DockHive/dht/documentation/tokenomics.md

 ## Token Sale Prices

-- Private Sale Price: $0.001 USD
+- Private Sale Price: $0.01
-- Listing Price: $0.5 USD
+- Public Sale Price: $0.015

 ## Circulating Supply on Listing

-15% of the total supply, which is 150,000,000 DHT, will be circulating on listing.
+5.5% of the total supply, which is 55,000,000 DHT, will be circulating on the listing.

 ## Expected Private Sale Result

-- Expected Tokens Sold: 1,000,000,000 DHT (10% of total supply)
+- Expected Tokens Sold: 100,000,000 DHT (10% of total supply)
-- Expected Amount to Raise: $1,000,000 USD
+- Expected Amount to Raise: $1,000,000

+## Expected Public Sale Result

+- Expected Tokens Sold: 50,000,000 DHT (5% of total supply)
+- Expected Amount to Raise: $750,000

 ## Hard Cap
+## Soft Cap

-The private sale hard cap is $1 million USD.
+The DHT hard cap is $1,750,000
+The DHT soft cap is $875,000

 ## Fully Diluted Valuation

 - Total Supply: 1,000,000,000 DHT
-- Listing Price: $0.5 USD
-- Fully Diluted Valuation: $500,000,000 USD
+- Fully Diluted Valuation: $15,000,000

 ## Market Cap on Launch

-With a circulating supply of 150,000,000 DHT on listing and a listing price of $0.5 USD, the market cap on launch will be $75,000,000 USD.
+With a circulating supply of 55,000,000 DHT on listing and a listing price of $0.015, the market cap on launch will be $825,000